What are the options?

 Navigating the private charter route

 If you’re flying less than 150 hours a year, chartering an aircraft may make the most sense for you.
 The chartering category includes traditional charters where you call for each trip and jet cards or private jet membership options.
 On longer flights, these options can be compared on a per-hour or per-trip basis.
 For shorter flights and fewer hours you may run into high minimums.
-Some jet cards and other memberships have set rates that run into the hundreds of thousands of dollars.
+Some jet cards and other fractional jet ownership options have set rates that run into the hundreds of thousands of dollars.

 The key benefit to traditional chartering is that there is no commitment.
 This makes it a great option for someone taking only a few trips a year.
 However, your flights can be cancelled on short notice if the charterer gets another last minute request or goes in for unscheduled maintenance.
 Beyond a quick referral you’ll likely be forced to start the booking process all over again with someone else.